saima-abdullah/KnowYourBite/readme.md

 We tested several classification models to analyze and classify food products based on their ingredient lists.
 The goal was to determine whether a product is "healthy" or "unhealthy" and evaluate performance using metrics like accuracy, specificity, recall, and F1-scores.

 #### **Models Evaluated**
-Logistic Regression with Count Vectorizer
+1. Logistic Regression with Count Vectorizer.
-Naive Bayes with TF-IDF Vectorizer and SMOTE
+2. Naive Bayes with TF-IDF Vectorizer and SMOTE.
-Gradient Boosting with TF-IDF Vectorizer
+3. Gradient Boosting with TF-IDF Vectorizer.

 | **Model**                                   | **Training Accuracy** | **Test Accuracy** | **Specificity** | **Recall** | **F1-score Healthy** | **F1-score UnHealthy** |
 |---------------------------------------------|-----------------------|-------------------|-----------------|------------|-----------------------|--------------------------|